rishabmadhusudhan07/sensor-node/README.md

 **LDO instead of a buck-boost regulator.** An LDO offers a simpler design and lower quiescent current, at the cost of reduced usable battery voltage as the LiPo approaches the regulator’s dropout region.
 The RT9080-33GJ5 was selected for its approximately 2 µA quiescent current and 600 mA output rating.
 The MCP1700 was rejected because its 250 mA rating provided insufficient margin for ESP32 Wi-Fi current transients.

-**No onboard current-sense IC.** .
-The system must measure microamp-level sleep current as well as much larger Wi-Fi current transients.
+**No onboard current-sense IC.** The system must measure microamp-level sleep current as well as much larger Wi-Fi current transients.
 Test points are therefore placed across a removable 0 Ω jumper.
 During characterization, the jumper can be replaced by a larger resistor for controlled sleep-current measurements or a low-value shunt for active-current measurements.
 The two operating states will be measured separately and combined using the measured duty cycle.
 An INA219 did not provide sufficient dynamic range for both measurements with a single shunt, while the INA228 added excessive quiescent current for this application.

 **Adaptive sampling instead of a fixed interval.** The planned firmware will maintain a rolling window of pressure measurements, estimate the rate of change, and adjust the next sampling interval.
-Faster changes, such as an approaching front, will means more frequent sampling; stable conditions means longer sleep intervals.
+Faster changes, such as an approaching front, will mean more frequent sampling; stable conditions means longer sleep intervals.

 **Fully static FreeRTOS allocation.** Every task and queue is created statically to keep predictable memory usage.